romanpauk/dingo/README.md

 #### Service Locator

 It is possible to register a binding to the type under a key that is a base class of the type.
-As an upcast is compiled at the time of a registration, multiple inheritance is correctly supported.
+As an upcast is compiled at the time of a registration so multiple inheritance is correctly supported even without using dynamic_cast operator.
 One instance can be resolved through multiple interfaces.

 <!-- { include("examples/service_locator.cpp", scope="////") -->
 Example code included from [examples/service_locator.cpp](examples/service_locator.cpp):